 Last but not least, if you can‚t afford any plan, understand that being uninsured is not a shame but a financial decision.
-Depending on your monthly budget, getting a plan that is more expensive than rent and groceries bills may not be sustainable.
+Depending on your monthly budget, getting a plan that is more expensive than rent and grocery bills may not be sustainable.

 If you just go to the doctor once or twice a year, Mira may make a good option.
 Mira helps you get affordable doctor visits, lab tests, and prescription drugs without insurance, for $25-45/mo.
 Below you will find a guide that explains the basics of several types of health insurance and health care plans.
 Learn more.